Electronic monitoring

 • Latitude and longitude.

-• Length of time (minutes) any setting occurs prior to 30 mins before nautical dusk.
+• Length of time (minutes) any setting occurs before nautical dusk.

-• Length of time (minutes) setting continues after 30 mins after nautical dawn.
+• Length of time (minutes) setting continues after nautical dawn.

 Camera position

-At the stern, so the baiting process and use of hook shielding devices can be seen.
+Ideally place a camera at the stern, so the baiting process and use of hook shielding devices can be seen.
+Alternatively, a camera placed at the haul station can detect if hook shielding devices are present on the branchlines.

-Samples throughout the set to see if hook shielding devices were used on all hooks.
+Samples throughout the set or haul, to see if hook shielding devices were used on each hook.

 • Instances when hook shielding devices are missing from branchlines.

-• Instances where hook shielding devices are not used properly or did not function (not closed over the hook).
+• Ideally, instances where hook shielding devices are not used properly.

 Camera position